-Police currently cannot do all that we expect of them, to serve and protect and to react calmly and without fear when repeatedly faced with stressful scenarios and perceived threats of violence.388 Traumatized and exhausted people do not have the necessary cognitive functioning to make informed decisions about when to pull the trigger.389 At present, officers wear too many hats to wear any of them effectively.390
+necessary cognitive functioning to make informed decisions about when to pull the trigger.
+At present, officers wear too many hats to wear any of them effectively.

-Seeing and responding to trauma repeatedly inherently puts officers "on guard"391 and, thus, renders them more likely to pull the trigger when there is no need.392 Repeated exposure to perceived violence and fear fosters a hyperactive response and creates traumatized people:393 unhealed from their own trauma and an unsettled sympathetic nervous system, they cannot appropriately respond to situations with rational, meaningful thought about when it is appropriate to shoot or stand down.394
+Seeing and responding to trauma repeatedly inherently puts officers "on guard" and, thus, renders them more likely to pull the trigger when there is no need.
+Repeated exposure to perceived violence and fear fosters a hyperactive response and creates traumatized people: unhealed from their own trauma and an unsettled sympathetic nervous system, they cannot appropriately respond to situations with rational, meaningful thought about when it is appropriate to shoot or stand down.

-If we lessen the burden for law enforcement to serve as caregivers, military personnel, and community healers, we can allow them to be more settled and attuned with their decision-making; to think rationally and make life-or-death decisions from a place of thoughtfulness.395
+If we lessen the burden for law enforcement to serve as caregivers, military personnel, and community healers, we can allow them to be more settled and attuned with their decision-making; to think rationally and make life-or-death decisions from a place of thoughtfulness.

 In addition to outsourcing certain tasks of law enforcement, there are other methods that render policing more effective, and, ultimately, less deadly.
-After reducing the varied responsibilities of officers, we can more efficiently focus on a "community policing" model-encouraging officers to volunteer in the community, "smile, nod, and wave at residents...[h]elp out with community projects, such as picking up trash during a neighborhood cleanup...[and] [s]top[ping] in at community events such as bake sales, does-defund-the-police-mean-and-does-it-have-merit/.
+After reducing the varied responsibilities of officers, we can more efficiently focus on a "community policing" model-encouraging officers to volunteer in the community, "smile, nod, and wave at residents. . . [h]elp out with community projects, such as picking up trash during a neighborhood cleanup. . . [and] [s]top[ping] in at community events such as bake sales, rummage sales, [and] concerts. . . ."
+Essentially, we should encourage officers to do other work in their precinct, so when they arrive, they are not always showing up to strip people of their liberty.
+If you know and respect, and perhaps even love and cherish, the people you serve, you are less likely to utilize the unconscious part of your brain and shoot when faced with a perceived threat.
+Likewise, precincts should make more of an effort to recruit and hire officers who live, and grew up in, the communities they serve.